 By 2030, the global AI market is projected to reach $1.8 trillion, largely driven by advancements in language models and generative AI tools (Statista).
-As businesses race to adopt these technologies, one term keeps popping up everywhere—LLMs.
+Among these, Large Language Models (LLMs) are becoming the cornerstone of AI development.

-2. Language highlights their focus: understanding grammar, meaning, tone, and context in human communication.
+2. Language highlights their focus on understanding grammar, semantic, meaning, tone, and context in human communication.

 3. Model simply means it’s a system built using machine learning to predict or generate outputs based on inputs.

-LLMs differ from older AI systems in a big way.
-Traditional AI tools were rule-based—they needed to be told what to do.
+What does LLM mean compared to the older system ?The 5 AI tools every call center should implement, were rule-based they needed to be told what to do.
 LLMs, on the other hand, learn patterns from data and can make smart, nuanced decisions on their own.
 That’s a big leap.

 How LLMs Function: Technology Behind the Scenes